How To Be Free From All Emotional Blocks And Fears

 Happiness can only come as the unintended side-effect of pursuing a cause greater than yourself.
 Purpose trumps passion always.

 When your why is strong enough, you’ll be willing to do whatever it takes.
 You need a cause you truly believe in.
-When you do, you’ll be willing to invest in failure.
 You’ll be willing to figuratively throw yourself — or your feelings — under the bus.

 It’s not about you.
 It’s about the cause.
 It’s about your purpose, which is far greater than you.

 When you love someone, you’re willing to take a bullet for that person.
 You’re willing to die for that which you love.
 Similarly, you’re willing to truly live for that which you love.
-Truly living only exists outside of your fears, outside of your box.
-Where love is, fear is dispelled.
+Every single day, no matter how difficult it may seem.
+For you, it won’t be difficult, because you’ll simply feel grateful for the opportunity.

 You don’t have to have “a box.”
 Let go of your imagined self-concept.
 Who you really are cannot be defined.
 Forgot what you think you are.
 Instead, follow your fears wherever they take you.
 They point the direction.
 Expose yourself.